 Oklahoma defines a dangerous weapon as any pistol revolver, dagger, Bowie, Dirk, or spring-type knife.
 Sounds just the same, which it is, blackjack, Billy hand clubs, metal knuckles, or any implement likely to produce death or great bodily harm in the manner it is used or attempted to be used.
 So what that language is trying to say, is you don't have to have a weapon, a deadly weapon.
 The “weapon” can be an instrument designed with any purpose under the assault and battery with a dangerous weapon.

-Typical fact patterns are where our client took any normal household good or product, from a golf club, a baseball bat, a pool cue, a bottle, a car, any type of normal item or implement and used it in the assault or assault and battery.
-However, if the normal item can produce death or great bodily harm in the manner it's used or attempted to be used, such as you're going to take a baseball bat, and instead of hitting a baseball or softball, you're going use it on someone’s body; well, in that manner, you possibly could produce death or great bodily injury.
+Typical fact patterns are where our client took any normal household good or product, from a golf club, a baseball bat, a pool cue, a bottle, a car, or any type of normal item or implement, and used it in the assault or assault and battery.
+However, if the normal item can produce death or great bodily harm in the manner it's used or attempted to be used, such as taking a baseball bat, and instead of hitting a baseball or softball, using it on someone’s body; well, in that manner, you possibly could produce death or great bodily injury.
 The manner of the item’s use changes its classification and makes it available to be a dangerous weapon in this particular type of case.

 Difference Between Assault and Battery With a Dangerous vs. Deadly Weapon